ADC-TEAM2020/avsdadc_3v3/README.md

 ```
- Open the sar_adc.cir file and enter the your input voltage as shown in the image below.
+ Open the sar_adc.cir file and enter the input voltage [0V-3.3V] as shown in the image below.
 ```
  <p align="center">
   <img width="750" height="100" src="/Images/input.png">